alpmestan/ghc.nix/README.md

 within your local GHC checkout.
 Don't forget to install `direnv` beforehand.
 Now you only have to run `direnv allow` to be dropped in a `devShell`.
-Look at the local `flake.nix` for configuration and use the module docs to get started (hosted on `ghc.nix`' github pages or locally by running `nix build github:alpmestan/ghc.nix#moduleDocs` and opening `result/index.html`.
+Look at the local `flake.nix` for configuration and use the module docs to get started (hosted on `ghc.nix`' github pages or locally by running `nix build github:alpmestan/ghc.nix#moduleDocs` and opening `result/index.html` or by running `nix run github:alpmestan/ghx.nix#serveModuleDocs` and visiting `http://localhost:8080`

 ## Building GHC